TheDolentCity/jotun/src/content/docs/rules/compendium.md

 - **Lock On** `(1P)` Choose a target within sensors and line of sight.
 They gain the lock on condition (systems save ends).
 This condition does not stack.
 - **Overload** `(1P)` Choose a target within sensors.
 Make a cyber attack.
 On success, the target gains +2 heat.
 - **Scan** `(1P)` Choose a blast 1 area within sensors.
 You learn 1 detail about objects, constructs, and locations in each hex.
 This can include stats (HP, armor, special abilities, etc.), mount details, or the function of a building or piece of machinery.
 If something in a hex has the ability to jam you (such as another mech), then make a cyber attack.
-- **Shield** `(2P)` Generate an energy shield around yourself with an HP value equal to 6 + your systems score.
+- **Shield** `(1P)` Generate an energy shield around yourself with an HP value equal to your cyber-security stat.
 If you perform an action that disrupts the shield (attacking, grappling, moving etc.) the shield is deactivated.
-The shield is vulnerable to energy weapons.
 If the shield's HP reaches 0, it is deactivated, but leftover damage is ignored.

 ### Pilot Actions